-It’s a hard thing to imagine, but buying groceries with your checkbook is costing you money.
-You have to also take into account the time and effort it takes to make sure that your checkbook is balanced correctly.
+It’s true.
+If you use the best credit card for groceries then you could save $300 a year, or even more.
 By utilizing a credit card that gives you cash back bonuses for buying your groceries, you could end up saving on your bill at checkout and not having to worry about your checking account balance.
-Now, before you write off making the change to using a cash back credit card at the supermarket, lets look at how a credit card and a checkbook can be viewed as exactly the same thing.
+Now, before you write off making the change to using a cash back credit card at the supermarket, let’s look at how a credit card and a checkbook can be viewed as exactly the same thing.

 Your Checking Account

 No matter how you spend money it will most likely come from your checking account.
 Even if you are paying in cash, you had to get that cash from somewhere which is probably an ATM that withdraws money from your checking account.
 When you write a check at the supermarket, that money is withdrawn from your checking account when the supermarket deposits it.
 When you pay your credit card bill at the end of each month you are most likely using your linked checking account to pay for it.
 No matter how you break it down, the money you spend is all coming from the same place.
 So, if all of the money is coming from the same place, why not use a credit card that gives you cash back when using it to do your shopping at the grocery store?

 Use The Best Credit Card For Groceries to Save Money

 It’s hard to see how valuable something is until you add up what it is worth over time.
 This is true for grocery shopping because you probably shop at the supermarket a handful of times each month.
 If you are someone with a family of four, it a conservative estimate that you spend $100/week on groceries.
 The best credit card for groceries available is the American Express Blue Cash Preferred® Card, which earns a huge cash back bonus on the money that you spend at supermarkets.
 Which can easily add up to over $300 a year.

 Saving Money Doesn’t End at the Grocery Store